Online Bachelor’s Degrees in Law Enforcement

 - Projected Employment Growth: 7% (2010-2020)*

-The curriculum within an online master’s degree program in law enforcement may combine criminal justice courses alongside major-specific classes and electives.
-In these upper-level programs, students may study criminal behavior, theories of social control, and perspective of law enforcement.
-Core law enforcement courses may include the following:
+The curriculum within an online baccalaureate-level program in law enforcement may include several general education requirements alongside major-specific courses and electives.
+In these four-year programs, students may study criminal justice in addition to the political process, behavioral sciences, and education pertaining to law enforcement.
+Core online law enforcement courses may include the following:

-Graduates of online master’s-level programs in law enforcement may find careers working for the local, state, or federal government.
-According to the Bureau of Labor Statistics, employment opportunities for those pursuing careers as police officers and detectives are expected to increase by 7% from 2010-2020.*
+Graduates of online bachelor’s degree programs in law enforcement may find jobs at local, state, and federal governmental agencies.
+According to the Bureau of Labor Statistics, employment opportunities for those who wish to pursue a career as a police and detective are expected to increase by 7% percent from 2010-2020.*

 Possible careers include: